Please note that Quad O, while initially adopted, was never fully promulgated. The white paper remains published here as a historical reference.

 When do facilities need to comply with EPA 40 CFR 60 Subpart OOOO?
 Please note that there have been numerous revisions to this regulation, but as of the date of this paper, the following statements are accurate:

-- These regulations also apply to any new installations or modifications to existing equipment or increase in production.
+- These regulations also apply to any new installations, modifications to existing equipment, or increases in production.

 Alternative Emissions Limit

 The EPA has established an alternative emission limit for storage vessels.
 The alternative limit allows owners/operators to reduce VOC emissions to 95% at a tank or demonstrate that the emissions have dropped to four tpy without emission controls.

 To qualify for the alternative limit, the owner /operator must document that the uncontrolled tank emissions have been below four tpy for at least 12 consecutive months.
 Additionally, the owner/operator must re-evaluate emissions monthly.
 If the VOC emissions increase over four typ rate at any time, the operator/owner must meet the 95% reduction requirement in 30 days.
 If the increase in emissions is associated with a fracture of a well, the owners/operators must meet the 95% threshold when the liquids from the fractured well have been directed to the tank.
 (60.5395(d)(2))